How to Prevent a Computer or Software Crash

 These crashes and performance issues are extremely exasperating, mainly if your work constantly uses this software and requires efficiency.
 A fitting example here is that of a business with an e-commerce platform.

-The following are some tips on how to safeguard yourself against a software or computer crash and preserve your data in the middle of busy, important work.
+The following are tips on safeguarding yourself against a software or computer crash and preserving your data in the middle of busy, meaningful work.

-Take care of your computer; both firmware and software.
-While that may seem obvious, there are some who overlook this very fundamental duty.
-Basics like proper cleaning, regular maintenance, and storage count.
-So, ensure that you keep it in a cool, well-ventilated space to avoid damage to various components.
+Take care of your computer, both firmware, and software.
+While that may seem obvious, some overlook this fundamental duty—basics like proper cleaning, regular maintenance, and storage count.
+So, ensure that you keep it in a perfect, well-ventilated space to avoid damage to various components.
 Power surges may damage your motherboard.
 Getting a surge protector is a prudent and practical preventive measure.
 Overloading is ill-advised.
-An efficient computer has 500mb of free space, at a minimum.
-Online storage and backup is perhaps the best way to preserve data and, thanks to the Cloud, all this is possible.
+An efficient computer has 500MB of free space at a minimum.
+Online storage and backup is perhaps the best way to preserve data, and thanks to the Cloud, all this is possible.

-This information is general and applies to anyone using any kind of computer.
-However, doing all these things by yourself, especially if your organization, institution or establishment is big, can be a daunting task.
+This information is general and applies to anyone using any computer.
+However, doing all these things yourself, especially if your organization, institution, or establishment is big, can be daunting.
 You will require some help from the experts.
-There are nitty-gritties that most people tend to overlook that the experts take outright notice of and sort out before they result in bigger problems.
+There is nitty-gritty that most people tend to overlook that the experts take outright notice of and sort out before they result in more significant problems.
 You can, therefore, focus on other areas in your establishment.